WebAssembly/spec/spectec/test-prose/TEST.md

 2. Pop val from the stack.
 3. Let the value ref.null rt be val.
 4. Push the value i32.CONST 1 to the stack.
-5. If YetC (otherwise), then:
-  a.
-Push the value i32.CONST 0 to the stack.

 local.tee
 1. Assert: Due to validation, a value is on the top of the stack.